pshdev0/dexode/README.md

 * Learn about DeFi and what appears on the blockchain as you curate your transactions.
 * Data analytics, trend analysis.

-You can check out a live video demo [here], and if you would like to help me continue working on Dexode you can:
+You can check out a live video demo of the web app client for the Dexode SDK [here], and if you would like to help me continue working on Dexode you can:

 * Contribute to the Dexode gitcoin.co page here.
 * Send donations directly to 0x6556b412c9E8b473E4F26b9F7cC0215e02ABcE4A via BNB Chain, Ethereum, Oasis Emerald, Polygon, Avalanche, Fantom, Moonriver, Heco, Cronos, or Fuse.